platform-experience/script-library/src/default-value/si-script-94/README.md

-# To set a default value for a company
+# Default Company Value

 ## Description

-To set a default value for a company
+To set a default value for a company.